cobbler/cobbler/docs/cobbler-conf.rst

 default_virt_bridge
 ===================
-For libvirt based installs in koan, if no virt-bridge is specified, which bridge do we try?
+For libvirt based installs in Koan, if no virt-bridge is specified, which bridge do we try?
 For EL 4/5 hosts this should be ``xenbr0``, for all versions of Fedora, try ``virbr0``.
-This can be overriden on a per-profile basis or at the koan command line though this saves typing to just set it here to the most common option.
+This can be overridden on a per-profile basis or at the Koan command line though this saves typing to just set it here to the most common option.

 default: ``xenbr0``